 It has been a while since I had been to Jaipur City so, there is a lot I couldn’t remember.
 Of course, that was bound to happen because the last time I visited this place, I was in just 4th class (a big nerd back then too!).
 So, when our plan to visit Chopta in Uttarakhand got interrupted, Jaipur seemed like a good place to relive some childhood memories.

-I truly enjoy a lot and would definitely love to visit again.
+I truly enjoyed a lot in Jaipur and would definitely love to visit again.
 Here is a guide to help you plan your own itinerary when visiting this place.

 Jaipur Travel Guide